szkabaroli/szkabaroli/README.md

 - 👀 I’m interested in TypeScript, Rust, React and React Native.
 - 🌱 I’m currently learning blockchain development.
 - 💞️ I’m looking to collaborate on stuff that matters.
-- 📫 Reach me via email at: roland@mesh-x.com
+- 📫 Reach me via email at: roland@meshx.co